 Alyssa Hasty, PhD

-Cornelius Vanderbilt Chair in Molecular Physiology and Biophysics at Vanderbilt University, USA
+Cornelius Vanderbilt Professor in Molecular Physiology and Biophysics, and Associate Dean for Faculty of the Basic Sciences in the School of Medicine at Vanderbilt University, USA